 University of Wisconsin Law School, J.D., Order of the Coif

 University of Wisconsin, B.S., high honors

 Eric’s mission is to prevent the class action procedure from abuse and misuse.
 The class action procedure was never intended to alter or enlarge substantive legal rights.
 He defends more than 200 class action claims in more than twenty different jurisdictions.
 He is a founding partner of SmithAmundsen and chair of the Class Action Practice Group.
 Eric defends putative class claims alleging a range of legal theories, including Telephone Consumer Protection Act (TCPA), Illinois Biometric Information Act (BIPA), inadequate Covid-19 precautions, release of personal data, and employment.

 Eric secured a significant victory in an opinion authored by Judge Posner in the Seventh Circuit, raising the bar that plaintiffs’ counsel must clear in order to satisfy the adequacy requirement for class certification (Creative Montessori Learning Centers v.
 Ashford Gear, 662 F.3d 913 (7th Cir.
 2011)).
 He is entrusted by global companies to defend them from their class action exposure, which on occasion exceeds $1 billion.
 He is currently representing more than 20 Universities in the NCAA football MDL.
 Eric also defends directors and officers in commercial litigation.

-Despite his commitment to the law, Eric’s greatest passion and pride springs from his wife Betsy and their four sons: Bill, a patent lawyer with a degree in electrical engineering; Wes, a neuropathologist who completed his residency at Massachusetts General Hospital; Ted, a coding engineer for Snapchat; Ricky, a graduate of University of Chicago, Department of Statistics, and two grandchildren.
+Despite his commitment to the law, Eric’s greatest passion and pride springs from his wife Betsy and their four sons: Bill, a patent lawyer with a degree in electrical engineering; Wes, a neuropathologist who completed his residency at Massachusetts General Hospital; Ted, a coding engineer for Snapchat; and Ricky, a graduate of University of Chicago, Department of Statistics.

 - Martindale-Hubbell AV® Preeminent™ rated